Clymene-project/Clymene/README.md

 The Clymene-agent is service that collects time series data
 1. Service Discovery
 2. scrape time series data
-3. Time-series data transfer to gateway (gRPC)
+3. Time-series data transfer to gateway(gRPC) (Optional)
-4. Time-series data produce to kafka
+4. Time-series data produce to kafka (Optional)
-5. Time-series data insert to Database
+5. Time-series data insert to Database (Optional)

 ### Gateway(Optional)
 The gateway is an optional service responsible for produce Time series data message to kafka from clymene agent.